The Texas Band of Yaqui Indians

 circumstances: wartime exile.

 We the Texas Band of Yaqui Indians are descendants of the Yaqui (Yoeme) Indian Nation known throughout the Southwest who inhabited the original territory of the Sonoran Desert linking from the State of Sonora into the Southern United States before there was a borderline dividing the aboriginal lands.
-We are descendants of a Band of Mountain Yaqui Indians who entered the State of Texas in the years of 1870-1875 under the leadership of Ya'ut (leader) Ave'lino (almost to the line) Covajori (mexican head) Valenzuela Urquides during and before the Yaqui Indian campaigns in Mexico to terminate the Yaquis,.
-Chased out of Mexico wanted for killing Mexican Soldiers, Ave'lino's Indians numbering around 50 to 80 fled from the Mountain Villages of Eastern Sonora to the State of Chihuahua to the town of Jimenez in 1863, then chased out of Chihuahua to the border of Ojinaga into Texas to the Township of Presidio and Ft.
+We are descendants of a Band of Mountain Yaqui Indians who entered the State of Texas in the years of 1870-1875 under the leadership of Ya'ut (leader) Lino Domingues Urquides during and before the Yaqui Indian campaigns in Mexico to terminate the Yaquis,.
+Chased out of Mexico wanted for killing Mexican Soldiers, Lino's Indians numbering around 50 to 80 fled from the Mountain Villages of Eastern Sonora to the State of Chihuahua to the town of Jimenez in 1863, then chased out of Chihuahua to the border of Ojinaga into Texas to the Township of Presidio and Ft.
 Davis around 1870.
 All of these Indians changed their names and identities in order to avoid the genocides and executions in Mexico and did not want to go to the Texas Apache, Yaqui Reservation arranged by the Bureau of Indian Affairs that Texas set aside land for in 1864 documented in the "Treaty of Guadalupe Hidalgo" that ended the Wars in Mexico.
 The Texas Reservation was never used due to lack of Indian Agents to oversee the Agency.

 The family descendants of Ave'lino were told never to tell anyone that they were Hiaki (yaqui) and hid their Indian identities within the families until recent decades.

-The descendants of leader Ave'lino carried down all oral stories handed down to them and all confidential information and contributed them to the Pascua Yaqui Tribe of Arizona, the Presidio Texas Historical Society and the Overland Trails Museum in Ft.
+The descendants of leader Lino carried down all oral stories handed down to them and all confidential information and contributed them to the State of Texas, the Presidio Texas Historical Society and the Overland Trails Museum in Ft.